studentinsights/studentinsights/privacy.md

 ### Who can access student data?
-Student Insights fine-grained access controls, School districts control who should have access to student data, and limit that to what is necessary to support the students they are responsible for.
+Student Insights includes fine-grained access controls, School districts control who should have access to student data, and limit that to what is necessary to support the students they are responsible for.
 We have created various levels of permissions for different roles and scopes of responsibility, and will continue to actively refine these with districts.

 See <a href="{{site.links.roles_and_permissions}}">Student Insights: Roles and Permissions (shared)</a>.